ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations ###

-Any sensitive data contained in the "0" package must be encrypted using the public key of the receiving party.
+Any sensitive data contained in the "0" package must be encrypted using information only the receiving party can decrypt (e.g. receiving party's public key).
 Thus the key, iv, and hmacIntegrityKey must be encrypted.
 The entire package must be signed by the public key of the party sending the "0" package and the receiver must validate this package's signature before it assumes any of the data sent in the package is considered valid and / or trustworthy.

 All keying information and salts must be generated using cryptographically random algorithms only.